AS-2K20/Pizel-PizzaDeliveryChatBot-V1/README.md

  ## Features:
  ## Note:

- Auto Focus or Auto Scroll is yet to implemented in this application.
-So, Kindly **SCROLL DOWN THE SCROLL BAR TO THE BOTTOM to see the latest messages/chats**.
+ * Auto Focus or Auto Scroll is yet to implemented in this application.
+So, Kindly **SCROLL TO THE BOTTOM OF THE CHAT WINDOW USING SCROLL BAR to see the latest messages/chats**.
 This issue would be fixed soon.

+ * _Responsive Design_ would be implemented in the next Version.
+So, As of Now, Kindly _Access my application from a Desktop or a Laptop_

  ## Testing :